sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/programming.md

 #### Memory mapping

-The memory mapping of the Multi-device board is defined in the file `memmap_romemul.id` and it performs significant changes to the standard memory mapping of a RP2040 application.
+The memory mapping of the Multi-device board is defined in the file `rp/src/memmap_rp.ld` and it performs significant changes to the standard memory mapping of a RP2040 application.
 The memory mapping of the Multi-device board is:
-- FLASH: Reduced from the 2MBytes found in the Raspberry Pi Pico W boards to 1916Kbytes.
+- FLASH: Reduced from the 2MBytes found in the Raspberry Pi Pico W boards to 1024Kbytes for the active microfirmware app.
-- RAM: Reduced from the 264KBytes found in the Raspberry Pi Pico W boards to 128Kbytes.
+- RAM: Reduced from the 264KBytes found in the Raspberry Pi Pico W boards to **192Kbytes** (origin `0x20000000`, length `192K`).
 - SCRATCH_X: No changes.
 - SCRATCH_Y: No changes.
 - CONFIG_FLASH: FLASH memory reserved for the configuration parameters of the Multi-device board.
 4Kbytes.
-- ROM_IN_RAM: RAM memory reserved for the ROM emulation.
-128Kbytes.
+- ROM_IN_RAM: RAM memory reserved for the cartridge ROM4 image. **64Kbytes** at `0x20030000`.
+This is exactly one cartridge ROM bank; the second 64 KB bank is no longer mirrored to RAM since ROM3 is now used as a command channel rather than a data bank.

-If a developer wants to develop software only using 32, 64 or 96Kbytes of shared RAM (or ROM_IN_RAM), then it would be possible to modify this file and give back that memory to the general RAM of the RP2040.
+The split between `RAM` (192K) and `ROM_IN_RAM` (64K) is fixed: the ROM4 read engine derives the address it serves from `__rom_in_ram_start__` (a symbol defined by the linker script), and changing the location or size of `ROM_IN_RAM` would require updating both the linker script and the C-side address shift in `init_romemul`.

 #### The remote computer codebase